 Nisantisi and Tesvikiye districts are an enclave for Istanbul’s top fashion stores.
 Istanbul’s most well-known young fashion designer is Gonul Paksoy (Atiye Sokak 6A, Tesvikiye; tel: +90 212 261 9081) whose boutique has a range of unique handmade velvet slippers, silk overcoats, embroidered purses and tribal-style jewellery.

 Istanbul is a fascinating city to explore and most people who work in the popular tourist spots will speak English.
-But if you’re planning a trip to Istanbul, it’s useful to know a few phrases in the local language.
+But if you’re planning a trip to Turkey, it’s useful to know a few phrases in the local language.
 So, here are some handy Turkish phrases to help you get around.